canzhiye/nba-data/README.md

 Shots data
 ---
-The NBA has been tracking the exact location of every single shot that's been taken since the 2001-02 season.
+The NBA has been tracking the exact location (x, y coordinates) of every single shot that's been taken since the 2001-02 season.

 shotsdata.txt is a dump of this data from a Postgres database.